top of page

 4) Investments Aim to Reduce Barriers for Racers

-Yet expansion has not been without controversy.
+Yet, expansion has not been without controversy.
 Confusion surrounding the attempted purchase of Maryland International Raceway, followed by public clarification and legal tension, showed how fragile trust can be during rapid growth.
 Teams will be watching closely to see whether future acquisitions unfold more smoothly.

 5) Development Ladders Are Expanding for New Racers